BCDevOps/developer-experience/docs/kcMigration/sso-service-name-migration-notification.md

     - etc.

 ### BC Services Card Migration:
-Connect with Wesley (BCSC tech lead) to update your BCSC integration to use the new service name.
+Connect with Wesley Gilbert (BCSC Integration Architect; **Wesley.Gilbert@gov.bc.ca**) to update your BCSC integration to use the new service name.

-1. login to KeyCloak console with the new service name for all three environments
+1. Login to KeyCloak console with the new service name for all three KeyCloak environments
 2. Check the list of integrated Identity Providers
-3. Provide the following information to Wesley at **Wesley.Gilbert@gov.bc.ca**
+3. Provide the following information to Wesley
   - KeyCloak realm ID and display name
-  - environments integrated
+  - Application Environments integrated
-  - IDP redirect URI per environment (which should have the format `https://oidc.gov.bc.ca/auth/realms/<realm_name>/broker/bcsc/endpoint`)
+  - IDP redirect URI per environment (which should have the format `https://*.oidc.gov.bc.ca/auth/realms/<realm_name>/broker/bcsc/endpoint`)
-4. Prepare your application (test in dev/test namespace) to be able to update SSO configuration and redeploy
+4. Prepare any application changes and updated SSO configuration in preparation of re-deploying
-5. Wesley will then connect with you to update BCSC configurations, and immediately you should be able to redeploy your application and test out
+5. Notify/schedule with Wesley when you re-deploy and he will update the BCSC configurations at the same time.
+Post deployment, immediately you should be able to test out for non-Production environments.
-6. Schedule on Production service maintenance window and update in prod integration
+6. Schedule with Wesley a Production service maintenance window to do the same.
+Update both the SSO configuration and BCSC integration and testing of production application login.

 ### Where do I get help if my app doesn't work after the change is complete?